jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Introduction/task8.md

 </div>

-Now, please implement the method inserting a game object into the beginning of the list:
+Now, please implement the method for inserting a game object into the beginning of the list:

 ```c++
 void insert(const std::shared_ptr<GameObject>& object);